 The power station operated by Eggborough Power Ltd is a coal burning plant and it is able to produce 2000MW which is enough to power 2 million homes.
-The power station was expected to be shut down by the end of March 2016 but in February 2017 it was announced that it would stay operational until March 2018 but if the power station wins more contracts it could be operational until 2023 when the plant would be forced to close under EU emissions legislation but with the UK coming out of the EU this isn’t a guaranteed date.
+The power station was expected to be shut down by the end of March 2016 but in February 2017 it was announced that it would stay operational until March 2018 on the basis that the power station won more contracts.
+In early 2018, it was announced that the power station will be closed later in the year.
 In August 2016 a proposal to build a new gas-fired power station on the existing site was announced and it would produce 2,000 MW when completed in 2022.
 The project is currently at the consultation stage.Key Stats:

 On the site of the old Thorpe Marsh power station The Department of Energy approved plans on 31st October 2011 to build up to a 1,500 MW Combined Cycle Gas Turbine and 100MW open cycle gas turbine power station expected to give around 60% efficiency.
 The plant needs a pipeline to transport gas to the plant.
 The pipeline will be a 19.1 km long (approx.) buried gas pipeline running from Camblesforth to Barnby Dun to provide fuel to the Thorpe Marsh Power Station.
 The plant for the pipeline are currently being considered.Key Stats: